 At the end of the day, you hired them because of what they can bring to the table.
 If they’re not holding up their end, cut ties.
 It’s that simple.

-Inbox managers
+Inbox Managers

-This is perfect for models that have a lot of subscribers or run free pages and make their money from pay-per-view content.
+This is perfect for models that have a lot of subscribers or run free pages and make money from pay-per-view content.
 You know as well as we do that the vast majority of messages you get are from busters who aren’t going to spend money.

 That’s where your inbox manager comes into play.